 During the summer, the Northern Irishman completed the signings of James Justin, from Luton Town, Newcastle United's Ayoze Pérez, AS Monaco midfielder Youri Tielemans and Sampdoria's Dennis Praet.

-On 6 December, 2019, meanwhile, Rodgers signed a new contact at the Club until June 2025.
+On 6 December, 2019, meanwhile, Rodgers signed a new contact at the Club until June 2025 and, in his first full season, he sealed a fifth-placed finish and European qualification for the Foxes in July 2020, after the campaign was elongated due to COVID-19.

 - Share via Facebook